Olical/outline/README.md

 # Outline

 A web based CSS grid generator.
+You can view it [here](http://oli.me.uk/outline/).